Esperance SHS has two farms: The Esperance Farm Training Centre and the "Demo" Block.

 The "Demo" Block

 The Demo Block is an on-site farm covering six acres.
-The Demo Block is home to poultry, cattle, sheep, fish and rabbits.
-Fresh produce is also grown, including: fruit trees, vegetables, herbs and a soon to be developed bush tucker garden.
+The Demo Block is home to poultry, cattle, sheep and rabbits.
+Fresh produce is also grown, including: fruit trees, vegetables, herbs and a new bush tucker garden.
 Students at the demo block may also choose to be part of the cattle team that goes to the local show or the Perth Royal Show.
 Students are encouraged to enter growing categories at the local show.

 Students learn about many aspects of agriculture at the Demo Block including: